lingnand/VIMonad/README.md

 * [wmctrl](http://tomas.styblo.name/wmctrl/): for activating windows from the command line
 * [FMD](http://github.com/lynnard/fmd) and [FMC](http://github.com/lynnard/fmc): if you'd like to use the radio service in VIMonad
 * [taskwarrior](http://taskwarrior.org/): task management from the prompt
-* [vimb](https://github.com/fanglingsu/vimb/): light-weight browser with its histories and bookmarks accessable from the prompt
+* [vimb](https://github.com/fanglingsu/vimb/): light-weight browser with its histories and bookmarks accessible from the prompt
 * [xdotool](http://www.semicomplete.com/projects/xdotool/xdotool.xhtml): for playing back text macros

 ### Steps